a2659802/HK-Modding-API-Docs/source/Reflection.rst

         public abstract void Draw();
         public AbstractShape()
         {
-            Modding.Logger.Log("An Concrete class has been instantiate");
+            Modding.Logger.Log("An Concrete class has been instantiated");
             Draw();
         }
     }

-and we still have its subclasses in a class like these:
+And we still have its subclasses in a class like these:

 .. code-block:: c#